hongkongkiwi/earthly-lint-precommit/README.md

 The Earthly-Lint pre-commit hook will automatically lint any Earthfiles in your project.
 It can be executed at various stages of your Git workflow, including pre-commit, pre-merge-commit, and manual execution.

+We do this via the `earthly ls` command and ignore the results.
+This command performs linting for us (although it's a tad slow compared to something like the [earthly language server](https://github.com/glehmann/earthlyls)).

 ## Installation

 To use Earthly-Lint, you need to install `pre-commit` and add this hook to your `.pre-commit-config.yaml` file.